-The Mandatory Blood Testing Act (MBTA) allows eligible persons (the “Applicant”) to apply (within 7 days after being exposed) to the Medical Officer of Health to have a blood sample of another person whose bodily substance they have come into contact with (the “Respondent”) tested for HIV, hepatitis B, and hepatitis C. This reduces the time it takes to get results and allows individuals to make informed decisions about treatment that help to prevent them from getting sick.
+The Mandatory Blood Testing Act, 2006 (MBTA) allows eligible persons (the “Applicant”) who have come into contact with the blood and body fluids of another person to apply, within 30 days of exposure, to the Medical Officer of Health to have a blood sample of the person whose bodily substance they have come into contact with (the “Respondent”) tested for HIV, hepatitis B, and hepatitis C.

 Who does the MBTA apply to?

-The MBTA applies to persons in any of the following circumstances:
+The MBTA applies to persons who have come in contact with another’s blood or body fluids in any of the following circumstances:

 - As a result of being the victim of a crime.

-- In the course of his or her duties, if the person belongs to the following groups:
+- In the course of their duties, if the person belongs to the following groups: